 Vintners first used corks as a common stopper.
 This made wine bottle aging possible.46

 Rising nationalism in the post-revolutionary years led American drinkers to switch alcoholic beverages.
 Rum depended on supplies from Europe’s Caribbean colonies.
 So they switched to whiskeys distilled from domestic grains.’47

 Rush’s idea was that alcoholism is an “odious disease.”
-His recommendations were “whipping the patient severely,” blistering the ankles, bleeding, and purging with toxic substances.
+His recommendations were “whipping the patient severely.”
+He suggested also blistering the ankles, bleeding, and purging with toxic substances.

 He also promoted his belief that being Black was a result of a curable skin disease.
 Rush called it negroidism.
 Intermarrying, he argued, helped spread the disease.48

 The first convict fleet carried grape vines to the New South Wales colony.49

-- The Reverend Elijah Craig, a Baptist minister, distilled the first Kentucky whiskey.50
+- The Rev. Elijah Craig, a Baptist minister, distilled the first bourbon whiskey.50

 - After the French Revolution, the government confiscated the vineyards of the churches, abbeys and nobles.
 It divided them into small plots and for many owners.
 French law divides property equally among heirs.
 This additionally subdivided vineyard property into ever smaller parcels of ownership.
 In Burgundy this led to the the rise of negociants or wine brokers.
 They buy wine from many owners, blend it, and then market it under their own names.51